-Then follow the instructions for the restraint.
-You may find these instructions on the restraint itself or in a booklet, or both.
-These restraints use the belt system in your vehicle, but the child also has to be secured within the restraint to help reduce the chance of personal injury.
 When securing an add-on child restraint, refer to the instructions that come with the restraint which may be on the restraint itself or in a booklet, or both, and to this manual.
 The child restraint instructions are important, so if they are not available, obtain a replacement copy from the manufacturer.

-The child restraint must be secured properly in the passenger seat.
 If you want to secure a rear-facing child restraint in the passenger's seat, turn off the passenger's airbag.
-See Airbag Off Switch on page 1-47 and Securing a Child Restraint in the Passenger Seat Position on page 1-34 for more on this, including important safety information.
+See Airbag Off Switch on page 1-48 and Securing a Child Restraint in the Passenger Seat Position on page 1-36 for more on this, including safety information.